Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Experiments

-To examine whether \ours\ remains effective at scale, we scale our default configuration from Tab.~\ref{tab:abl} to a 1.3B-parameter model, replacing the text encoder with Qwen3-0.6B to better handle longer text inputs.
-The model is first pretrained on the BLIP3o pretraining dataset~\cite{chen2025blip3o}, which contains approximately 36M samples, and then finetuned on BLIP3o-60K dataset.
-We adopt a SigLIP2-based RAE decoder~\cite{tong2025scalerae} which operates on $224\times 224$ resolution, and evaluate the resulting model on GenEval~\cite{ghosh2023geneval} and DPG-Bench~\cite{hu2024ella}.
-As shown in Tab.~\ref{tab:scale_results}, even at this scale, the proposed approach consistently outperforms the Gaussian-source baseline across all benchmarks, demonstrating that learnable source distributions remain effective for high-capacity text-to-image generation.
-We visualize samples from the 1.3B model in Fig.~\ref{fig:qual}, with full results in Appx.~\ref{sec:appx_full_benchmark}.
+To examine whether \ours\ remains effective at scale, we scale the default configuration in Tab.~\ref{tab:abl} to a 1.3B-parameter model and replace the text encoder with Qwen3-0.6B for longer text inputs.
+The model is pretrained on the BLIP3o pretraining dataset~\cite{chen2025blip3o}, which contains approximately 36M samples, and then fine-tuned on BLIP3o-60K.
+We use a SigLIP2-based RAE decoder~\cite{tong2025scalerae} at $224\times224$ resolution and evaluate on GenEval~\cite{ghosh2023geneval} and DPG-Bench~\cite{hu2024ella}.
+As shown in Tab.~\ref{tab:scale_results}, \ours\ consistently outperforms the Gaussian-source baseline across benchmarks, demonstrating that learnable source distributions remain effective for high-capacity text-to-image generation.
+Full benchmark results are provided in Appx.~\ref{sec:appx_full_benchmark}.

-However, as standard text-to-image benchmarks become increasingly saturated at this scale, quantitative metrics alone provide a limited view of model behavior.
-We therefore additionally present qualitative comparisons in Fig.~\ref{fig:appx_qual1} and Fig.~\ref{fig:appx_qual2}, which better illustrate the perceptual differences induced by source design and provide complementary evidence of the benefits of our approach in large-scale settings.
+However, as standard text-to-image benchmarks become increasingly saturated at this scale, quantitative metrics provide only a limited view of model behavior.
+We therefore present qualitative comparisons in Fig.~\ref{fig:main_1column}, Fig.~\ref{fig:appx_qual1}, and Fig.~\ref{fig:appx_qual2}, illustrating perceptual differences induced by source design and providing complementary evidence for the benefits of our approach in large-scale settings.